annsofinaas/annsofinaas/README.md

 - 👋 Hi, I’m @annsofinaas
-- 👀 I’m interested in people and developers wantig a new job in specific
+- 👀 I’m interested in people and developers wanting a new job in specific
 - 🌱 I’m currently learning more about coding and github
 - 💞️ I’m looking to collaborate with you if you like WP, JS and nice collegues;)
 - 📫 How to reach me ann-sofi@triggerfish.se